 These counter-factual works (more loosely known as Speculative Fiction) are tremendous fun to read, what with their tremendous feats of worldbuilding.
 Each book must create an entirely separate (but mirrored) universe from ours.
 This creates a totally unique opportunity for visual adaptation, be it through TV, movies, or (our personal favorite) book trailers.

 Fascinated?
 So were we!
-We compiled a list of five great speculative fiction reads – and their visual representations — below.
+We compiled a list of five great speculative fiction reads – and their history books trailers — below.

 1. The History Makers by Val Bodurtha